 These two side tables were some of the first pieces in the house.
 If one could marry tables, I’d totally get hitched to this greek key goodness.

 And then there is the brass Sarreid style chest dilemma.
 This one was supposed to be all brass, but upon opening the package…whomp, whomp…silver drawers.
-So I bought a new one at the flea and posted it to Snapchat.
+So I bought a new one at the flea market and posted it on Snapchat.
 An instant debate started.
 The world is torn between the two.
 For right now, the mixed metals are staying put.

 The main room off the kitchen will be the TV room.
 This is the room that sold me on the house.
 Seriously, I mean come on.
 Those built-ins are like a stylist playground begging to be zhushed.

 And zhushed they have been.
 So much so, that The Boy is ready to host an intervention.
 He estimates that I’ve spent 50+ hours on perfecting this shelving.
 He’s probably right.
 My fingers are bleeding as proof.
 During the latest trip to Randolph Street Market I was all about decorating these suckas.
-Vases, lights, baskets, glass knots, heads…you know, the important things you need to stock up on when uprooting your entire family.
+Vases, lights, baskets, decorative boxes, glass knots, heads…you know, the important things you need to stock up on when uprooting your entire family.
 I know where my priorities lie.

 And of course, I have the bar cart all set up; however, no booze…it’s still packed in a box.
 Whoopsies.
 But it sure does look purdy.